p0pr0ck5/lua-resty-waf/README.md

 * **URI_ARGS**: A table containing the request query strings.
 * **USER_AGENT**: The value of the `User-Agent` header.

 Collections can be parsed based on the contents of a rule's `var.opts` table.
-This table must contained two keys: `key`, which defines how to parse the collection, and `value`, which determines what to parse out of the collection.
+This table must contain two keys: `key`, which defines how to parse the collection, and `value`, which determines what to parse out of the collection.
 The following values are supported for `key`:

 * **all**: Retrieves both the keys and values of the collection.
 Note that this key does not require a `value` counterpart.
 * **ignore**: Returns the collection minus the key (and its associated value) specified.